Cumulative Games: Who is the current player?

 \section{Partially ordered heap monoids}

-In this section, we designate the use of letters $G,H$ to layer~2 games, that is (ungrounded) heap positions of Cumulative Games.
-Here, the notation $\p$, denotes cyclic move order, i.e., for all $p\in \n$, $\p = p \pmod n +1$, which is indeed the standard in CGT.\footnote{This is important, for addition of game positions including a state dependent turn function (as in EGT) might be very complicated (and probably not possible).}

 The real elegance of CGT starts with the notion of disjunctive sum, game comparison and the partial order induced by the outcome function \cite{BCG, Co, Si}.
 For all this to make sense, the perhaps most important property is that of additive closure.
-For if we add two games in a well defined class of games, then their sum should remain in the same class.
-Traditional recreational rulesets mostly are not additively closed, e.g. Tic-tac-toe: if we add two Tic-tac-toe positions the resulting game does not (easily) correspond to another Tic-tac-toe position.
+For, if we add two games in a well defined class of games, then their sum should remain in the same class.
+Traditional recreational rulesets are mostly not additively closed, e.g. Tic-tac-toe: if we add two Tic-tac-toe positions the resulting game does not (easily) correspond to another Tic-tac-toe position.
 On the other hand, rulesets composed in the context of CGT often satisfy closure properties,\footnote{But not always.
 If not one can define a ruleset closure of all sums of positions in a given ruleset; se e.g. \cite{PS, Mi}.
 This is not necessary in our study.
 Therefore, our class has potentially good properties for future theoretical work generalizing the current framework of CGT to include general-sum, and so on.} such as Nim, Domineering, Hackenbush, and many others.